Ridvan-bot/api/README.md

 ## Running Jest Test

-To run the Jest tests, ensure that the Express server is running locally.
-The Jest tests will send GET, PUT, POST, and DELETE requests to the API.
+The Jest tests use supertest to send GET, PUT, POST, and DELETE requests to the API.
 Follow these steps to run the tests:

     ```bash
-    npm run dev
     npm run test
     ```

+Additionally, there is a workflow configured to run the tests automatically before every deploy, ensuring that your API is always in a working state.

+By following these steps, you can ensure that your API is working correctly and that all endpoints are functioning as expected.

 ##
 Crafted with care by **Robin Pohlman** at **Pohlman Protean AB**.